ChimeraSoftwareGroup/NodeSPG/README.md

 ### In the nodejs directory run :
 ####  Launch the node server : `npm run server`
+#### The server will refresh whenever any change appears, because we're using nodemon :
 It will run on port 3000 : http://localhost:3000/

 ## Launch Jest Test